Great to make with kids! (Also visit our 'Pumpkin Theme' with games, art, crafts, science and more...)

 For the photo-I melted canned cream cheese frosting.
 For ourselves and the rest of the cake--chocolate frosting was used.
-(Tip: Did you know that you can take any canned frosting-put it a bit in the microwave and you have a wonderful glaze or dessert topping?!!!
+(Tip: Did you know that you can take most canned frosting-put it a bit in the microwave and you have a wonderful glaze or dessert topping?!!!
 I especially like using this quick method to frost bundt cakes...
 Barb)

 PUMPKIN CHIPS #1

 When it comes to Fall recipes, this is one you should try!